Md-Siam07/WooCommerce_SOAPrinciples/README.md

 Initially, the `updateProduct` method was used to update product stock.
 However, it required the entire product entity as input, which was inefficient for our needs.
 To address this, a more focused operation, `UpdateProductStock`, was implemented to specifically handle stock updates.

-Similarly, the operation to update the order status was streamlined by creating the `UpdateOrderStatus` operation.
+Similarly, the operation to update the order status was streamlined by creating the `UpdateOrderStatus` operation, not only relying on `UpdateOrder`.
 This approach ensures that operations are efficient and targeted, promoting better reusability and maintainability of the services.

 ### 5. Autonomy